ericoSoares/wikipedia-search/README.md

-# Wikipedia page search
+<h1 align="center">Wikipedia page search</h1>
-This application uses the Wikipedia API to return a list of page hyper-links that match the corresponding search.
+<p align="center">This application uses the Wikipedia API to return a list of page hyper-links that match the corresponding search.</p>

-It also has a "Random Page" option, which leads to a completely random page in Wikipedia. :)
+<p align="center">It also has a "Random Page" option, which leads to a completely random page in Wikipedia.</p>

-Technologies used: HTML5, CSS3, JavaScript, jQuery and Bootstrap3.
+<p align="center">Technologies used: HTML5, CSS3, JavaScript, jQuery and Bootstrap3.</p>